The Woodrow Wilson Teaching Fellowships

 - extensive preparation for teaching in a high-need urban or rural secondary school for one full year prior to becoming the teacher-of-record in a science or math classroom

-- Up to a $32,000 stipend, with tuition arrangements varying by campus in Georgia and Pennsylvania.
+- a $32,000 stipend, with tuition arrangements varying by partner universities in Pennsylvania.
 (Once Fellows are certified teachers at the end of the first year, they obtain salaried employment in high-need schools.)

 - support and mentoring throughout the three-year teaching commitment